wing5wong/artisan-whs-static/source/_courses/MAOE.md

 ---
-faculty: Languages
+title: MAOE
+name: Te Reo Māori Year 9
+code: MAOE
 subject_area: Te Reo Māori
-code: MAOE
-name: Te Reo Māori Year 9
+date: 2019-07-01T01:49:52.554Z
+year: '9'
+type: 5 week introduction plus 20 week course if selected.
+course_duration: One Term
 course_level: Year 9
 assessment_type: Optional
-course_duration:
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: MAOE
-type: 5 week introduction plus 20 week course if selected.
-description: ""
-maori_title: ""
-body: "To encourage students to share in New Zealand's Māori heritage, arts and crafts.
-The course will enable them to:
-*Begin the development of oral and written Māori *Begin to develop a deeper understanding of, and respect for, Te Reo Māori me ona tikanga"
-year: "9"
+leads_to: ''
-credits: ""
+credits: .
-entry_requirements: ""
+entry_requirements: ''
-course_fees: ""
+course_fees: ''
-leads_to: ""
-duration: ""
+notes: ''
 ---
+The Year 9 Te Reo Māori programme has been devised for second language learners and is an introduction to learning Te Reo Māori.
+However, if students are already proficient in Te Reo or have been in an immersion class they should inform the school and they will have the option to study NCEA Level 1.
+Students will cover a range of basic language activities for everyday life and some customary tikanga.